 WeTransfer is optimized for sending files instead of receiving files.
 So, this service doesn't make sense if you're a business trying to receive files from clients.
 Additionally, WeTransfer's page is kinda... weird.
 It's very artsy.
 If you want a nice professional upload page that's as simple as possible for uploaders to use, then WeTransfer is not for you.

-To use WeTransfer, send your uploader the URL wetransfer.com and ask them to email it to your email address.
+To use WeTransfer, send your uploader to the WeTransfer home page and ask them to email it to your email address.